-- Locate and determine the source of bleeding in your digestive system
+- Locate and determine sources of gastrointestinal bleeding

-- Detect polyps, growths that are sometimes precancerous
+- Detect polyps and other growths that can be precancerous

 - Follow up on imaging test results

-What should I expect from a video capsule endoscopy?
+What should I expect during a video capsule endoscopy?

 You don’t need to stay at New York Gastroenterology Associates during the test.
-As long as your job doesn’t require strenuous physical activity, there’s a good chance you can go to work.
+As long as your job does not require strenuous physical activity, you can go to work, and you can perform other routine activities.
 You can drink clear liquids two hours after ingesting the capsule and eat a light lunch or snack four hours afterward.

-The test is over after eight hours or when you see you’ve passed the capsule in the toilet, whichever comes first.
-After the test, remove the patches and recorder and return them according to the doctor’s instructions.
-(You may flush the capsule.)
-You receive your results in about a week.
+The test is over after eight hours, or when you see you’ve passed the capsule in the toilet, whichever comes first.
+After the test, you can remove the patches and recorder and return them according to your doctor’s instructions.
+You will receive your results in about a week.